 Focuses on the latest scientific techniques which are used to analyze physical evidence with emphasis on understanding the significance of the scientific results.
 The course is an overview of the field of forensic science.
-Offered spring semester.
+Offered upon sufficient demand.

 CRJ 223 Probation, Parole, and Community Corrections (same as ADJ 223 and SOC 223)